Silvac34/myc/ReadMe.md

 git remote add stage git@heroku.com:shareat123-stage.git grunt StageDim
 ```
-The grunt command build the app with the staging configuration, push it to the staging
+The grunt command build the app of the current branch with the staging configuration, push it to the staging
 environment and reinitialise the config.js file for the DevDim environment.
 These
 actions are defined in the Gruntfile.js